Performer, Director, Choreographer, Teaching Artist, Arts Administrator

-Vanessa is a Chicago-based actor, dancer, singer, teaching artist, and education administrator.
+Vanessa is a Chicago-based performer, director, choreographer, teaching artist, and arts administrator.

 She graduated from Northwestern in June 2018 with a B.S. in Theatre, minor in Political Science, certificate in Musical Theatre, and module in Musical Theatre Choreography.
 While at Northwestern, Vanessa served as Outreach Director and a teaching artist for Seesaw Theatre and lead community outreach and accessibility efforts for The Waa-Mu Show.